Ezekiel-Saji/Cloud-Tide-The-Weatherapp/README.md

-# 🌦️ I Told You So...
-Weather App
+# 🌦️Coud Tide The Weather App

 *A next-generation AI-powered weather application that blends accurate forecasts with intelligent, context-aware insights.*

 ## 🎯 Overview

-**I Told You So** is not just another weather app — it’s an **AI-driven experience** that delivers real-time forecasts along with intelligent commentary, lifestyle recommendations, and personalized travel suggestions.
+**Coud Tide** is not just another weather app — it’s an **AI-driven experience** that delivers real-time forecasts along with intelligent commentary, lifestyle recommendations, and personalized travel suggestions.
 By combining multiple APIs with advanced orchestration, the app transforms everyday weather data into actionable insights and an engaging user experience.

-🚨 **Note**: This is a **group project** proudly built by **Team CodeStorm** (Ezekiel, Alphonse, and Kevin).
+🚨 **Note**: This is a **group project** proudly built by **Synergy Squad** (Ezekiel, Alphonse, and Kevin).
 We used **v0** as our frontend development tool and integrated all AI services to make our app lively.

 ## 🤖 AI Integration